-My husband and I really want our kids to learn to appreciate other cultures, but because we live in an area that isn’t very diverse, we have to actively seek out ways to teach them about other cultures, and here’s a wonderful new one.
+My husband and I really want our kids to learn to appreciate other cultures, which means we have to actively seek out ways to expose them to other cultures, and here’s a wonderful new one.

 One Globe Kids was created by a multi-cultural, globe-trotting mom with a passion for cultural awareness.
 So she’s crossed the planet to spend time with fourteen children in The Netherlands, Burundi, New York City, Israel, Indonesia and beyond, turning the visits into an amazing, interactive experience for kids who don’t have the chance to travel the globe, all right on your PC or iPhone.

 With the One Globe Kids iOS app, you have access to these stories in the format of interactive ebooks.
 Hundreds of real-life pictures and first person narration bring the day-in-the-life stories to life, and by following their daily routines or learning about special holidays, I found my kids were really engaged.
 And learning.